dwuiem/todo-app/README.md

 ## Introduction

-This is a microservice application with simple CRUD operations with tasks and lists with authentication
+This is a microservice application with simple CRUD operations with tasks and lists

 ## Technology Stack
 - **Language** Go (1.23)